wm-d-a/tele-weather/README.md

 # How to run it
 To start the bot you need to have: [Python](https://www.python.org/), [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) library, [pyowm](https://pypi.org/project/pyowm/) library

-After receiving the tokens, you need to clone this repository (using Git or download the archive).
-In the repository you need to create a tokens.py file.
-There should be two variables in the created file: token (stores the token received from BotFather) and owm _token (stores the token which is kept on OpenWeatherMap).
-They write the resulting tokens.
+After receiving the tokens, you need to clone this repository (using the Git or download the archive).
+Tokens need to be recorded in `tokens.py` to the corresponding variables.
+That is, in `tele_token`, you write to the token received from the telegram, and in the `owm_token`, write token from OpenWeatherMap.

 To start run main.py